Szmyk/gmbt/README.md

 # Example project

 There is an [example project] which uses this tool.
 There are some assets from [World of Gothic DE Modderdatenbank] — just for the test.
-This repository is very nice sandbox which allows you to get acquainted with the tool.
+That repository is very nice sandbox which allows you to get acquainted with the tool.
 The repository has the same structure of files as in [example configuration](#example).

 # Advanced usage